How should Fairfax County get ready for more electric vehicles?

 • A Community EV Readiness strategy.
 The strategy will build on prior regional planning work by the Metropolitan Washington Council of Governments, with a focus on Fairfax County’s specific needs.
 The county has a particular interest in increasing the availability and use of EVs in vulnerable and historically disadvantaged communities to ensure equitable access to EVs and electric vehicle supply equipment.

-A draft strategy will be posted for public comment in August 2025.
+A draft strategy was be posted for public comment in August 2025 (see links above).
 The final strategy will be completed and submitted to the Board of Supervisors in September 2025.

 why do we need a strategy chart